bank2ynab/bank2ynab/README.md

 - Check the `[DEFAULT]` configuration in `bank2ynab.conf`. *You only need to do this once.* Specifically:
   - `Source Path =` the path where you save your downloaded CSV files.
   - `Delete Source File = True` set to `False` if you want to keep the original CSV you downloaded.
-- Check that the configuration in `bank2ynab.conf` contains a `[SECTION]` for your banking format. *You only need to do this once per bank you use.*
+- Check that the configuration in `bank2ynab.conf` contains a `[SECTION]` for your banking format. *You only need to do this once per bank you use.* We can do this for you (and improve our project) if you [submit a ticket here](https://github.com/torbengb/bank2ynab/issues/new).
   - *(to do @torbengb : more details to be added here!)*
   - `Source Filename Pattern =` *to do*
   - `Source CSV Delimiter = ,` some banks use `;` as a delimiter instead.